ryantbrown/reaktion.js/readme.md

 ### CSS

-Reaktion JS comes with a CSS file (`src/css/reaktion.css`) that contains the basic styling for the menu.
+Reaktion.js comes with a CSS file (`src/css/reaktion.css`) that contains the basic styling for the menu.
 This file is compiled from the LESS file (`src/less/reaktion.less`) that is also included.
 You are free to use either one but the LESS file contains a few varibales that make it easier to customize quickly.
 #### LESS

-The CSS file for Reaktion JS is compiled directly from the LESS file in (`src/less/reaktion.less`).
+The CSS file for Reaktion.js is compiled directly from the LESS file in (`src/less/reaktion.less`).
 If you are familar with LESS then I recommend you use this file to style the plugin.
 It sets

 #### Font Awesome

-Reaktion JS uses Font Awesome to generate the arrows and the menu icon.
+Reaktion.js uses Font Awesome to generate the arrows and the menu icon.

 ### API